kwtsangg/alphazeropy/README.md

-# alphazeropy
+# Alphazeropy
 This is a python-based platform on which AlphaZero is implemented to train and play board games including Go, Gomoku, ConnectFour and Reversi.

 # Features
 1. python2 and python3 compatible code
-1. possible to train the AI using tpu on colab
+1. possible to train the AI using TPU on colab
 1. many board games on the same infra-structure
 1. simple pygame gui inferface